How to Make a Telegram Bot in Python

 dispatcher = updater.dispatcher

-Notice we added logging in the beginning of the script, and we set the logging level to DEBUG, this will help us what's going on with the bot, whether it's running, messages we get from our users, etc. If you're not familiar with logging in Python, check this tutorial.
+Notice we added logging in the beginning of the script, and we set the logging level to DEBUG, this will help us understand what's going on with the bot, whether it's running, messages we get from our users, etc. If you're not familiar with logging in Python, check this tutorial.

 The dispatcher is the object that will dispatch requests to their handlers, we need to add a conversation handler to it, to describe the way our bot will reply to messages.